OCircles/TibiantisHelper/README.md

 Make sure to try right-clicking / double clicking things in the various lists!
 And the tray icon.

-**Do note that I have not yet removed all the 7.7 items!** While it is very easy to modify the data it is still quite laborious to do manually, so for upcoming updates I will prioritize removing just the main category items (armors, weapons and such).
-The goal will to have it perfectly reflect 7.4 by version 1.0, but for now I wanted to just put out a "good enough" pre-release since people seemed to want it.

 If you have any issues or ideas for improvement, feel free to contact me on Discord! (-o-#8184)

 ## Installing

-The program must be in the same folder as Tibiantis.spr and Tibiantis.dat found in the "game" folder in the Tibiantis client.
-Just to keep things clean I'd recommend making a separate folder for Tibiantis Helper somewhere and just copy those files over (there will be a prompt to browse for those files if they're not already present when you run the program).
-Alternatively you can just put the helper directly in the game folder.
+The program must be in the same folder as Tibiantis.spr and Tibiantis.dat.
+I recommend the following:

+1. Make a new folder for Tibiantis Helper
+2. Copy Tibiantis.spr and Tibiantis.dat to this folder (found in tibiantis/game directory)

+..OR you can just put it straight in the game folder, but Tibiantis Helper will generate additional files so it could get quite messy.

+---

-I wrote this whole thing with a broken keyboard.
+P.S.
+I wrote this whole program with a broken keyboard.
 Backspace is not working and I cannot describe to you the depths of my suffering

  ## Images